Fantastic Sunday lunch and very dog friendly.

 The dog loving Gordon Ramsay Group also offers a collection of dog-friendly dining experiences.
 Find out more..

 Nestled in Chelsea, Maze Grill Park Walk is filled with local Chelsea-ites and many a pampered pooch.
 Refuel here before parading down the Kings Road, or stop by after a walking our favourite London river crossing, the iconic Albert Bridge, on your way from exploring Battersea Park together.
-Make sure you’ve read our Play pages to make the most of this wonderful Royal Park together.
+Make sure you’ve read our pet-friendly play pages to make the most of this wonderful Royal Park together.

 For other dog-friendly venues in the area, check out our ‘Also in the Neighbourhood’ recommendations below.